zwily/typus/README.markdown

 Note: CRUD stands for Create, Read, Update and Delete.

-### Tip

-1. Roles for a user?

-You can create a role for a user using directly the username nickname.
-For example, the user Francesc Esplugas:

-    fesplugas:
-      TypusUser: u
-      Post: crud

 ## Typus Enabled Plugins

 Typus can use external plugins to extend functionality.
 Some of them